 Abnormal Panting is the first symptom that you will notice.
 Successful treatment of the Cushing’s disease resolves panting.
 Consult your vet immediately and get this treated.

 Dogs panting in Car (or) while Traveling

 Dogs panting while traveling is pretty common.
-This could be due to multiple reasons – their first journey, they not being comfortable, anxiety etc. Here are few things that you must do to make sure that your dog is comfortable while traveling.
+This could be due to multiple reasons – their first journey, they not being comfortable, anxiety, etc. Here are a few things that you must do to make sure that your dog is comfortable while traveling.

 - Make sure that they are comfortably seated.

 - Keep talking to them, if possible make them sit next to you.
 They need to know that you are there to protect them.